 Also known as sallows, osiers, and weeping willow.

 Willows are fast-growing trees, growing up to 82 feet tall but only lives 40-75 years.

 They provide food for rabbits, beavers, and big game such as deer.
 It also provides nesting sites for numerous small birds and mammals.
 It also attracts adult butterflies, larvae, and many specialized bees.

 Also known as winterbloom, southern witch hazel, and common witch hazel.

 Witch hazel is a shrub or small tree that can grow 20 to 30 feet tall with spreading branches.
 Its flowers are about 1 inch wide with bright yellow thread-like, twisted petals that emerge between October and December.
 Its primarily pollinators are moths.

 This outdoor exhibit space was funded in part by the sale of Agricultural Speciality License Plates (the “Ag Tag”).
 Additional information about Tennessee agricultural products and the “Ag Tag” is available at the Tennessee Department of Agriculture’s promotional Web site, picktnproducts.org.

 This garden is tended by the Northeast Tennessee Master Gardeners (NETMGA) www.netmga.net and area volunteers.

 2 – Robert H. Mohlenbrock, hosted by the USDA-NRCS PLANTS Database / USDA SCS.
 1989.
 Midwest wetland flora: Field office illustrated guide to plant species.
 Midwest National Technical Center, Lincoln.

-••While some of these plants may at one time been used or may still be used for herbal or medicinal purposes, the descriptions on this page is for informational purposes only.
-You are responsible for your own health and you should consult your health care provider if you have any questions about your health. ••
+•• While a variety of these plants may have been used in antiquity (or may still be used) for herbal or medicinal purposes, the descriptions on this page are for informational purposes only.
+You are responsible for your own wellness and should consult a health care provider if you have any questions about your health. ••